Sharven Taghavi MD, MPH, MS, FACS, FCCP

 Biography

-Dr. Taghavi is the Division Chief of Trauma, Acute Care Surgery, and Surgical Critical Care.
-He is a faculty trauma surgeon at University Medical Center-New Orleans and East Jefferson Medical Center.
-He is double board-certified in General Surgery and Surgical Critical Care.
-He received his undergraduate degree from the University of Virginia.
-He attended Tufts University School of Medicine, where he received his Medical Degree and Master's of Public Health.
-He completed his general surgery residency at Temple University School of Medicine, where he served as the administrative chief resident.
-He spent two years as a research fellow at the Temple University Cardiovascular Research Center, investigating the therapeutic potential of mesenchymal stem cells and different modes of ventilation in hemorrhagic shock.
-During this time, he was funded by the NIH as a Ruth L. Kirchstein National Research Service Award (NRSA) winner.
-Dr. Taghavi completed a fellowship in Surgical Critical Care at Brigham and Women’s Hospital/Harvard University School of Medicine.
+Dr. Taghavi received his undergraduate degree from the University of Virginia and earned his Medical Degree and Master of Public Health from Tufts University School of Medicine.
+He completed his general surgery residency at Temple University School of Medicine, where he served as Administrative Chief Resident.
+During residency, he completed a two-year research fellowship at the Temple University Cardiovascular Research Center, investigating mesenchymal stem cell therapy and ventilatory strategies in hemorrhagic shock.
+His research was supported by a Ruth L. Kirschstein National Research Service Award (NRSA) from the NIH.
+He subsequently completed a fellowship in Surgical Critical Care at Brigham and Women’s Hospital/Harvard Medical School.

 Contributions